Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 In fact, countries like Australia and New Zealand have banned Prime drink due to its questionable ingredients.

-In fact, as a dietitian who works with child and teen athletes, I’ve not seen any sports nutrition product capture the attention of kids and teens quite like Prime.
+In fact, as a dietitian who works with child and teen athletes and a mother to four grown kids, I’ve not seen any sports nutrition product capture the attention of kids and teens quite like Prime.
+Here are the full details and my review of what you should know in order to make a good decision for your child and family.

 Two boys drinking hydration or energy drinks

-The founders of Prime, popular YouTubers KSI and Logan Paul, promote Prime drinks regularly but the company Congo Brands is the primary owner.
+The founders of Prime, popular YouTubers KSI and Logan Paul, promote Prime regularly but the company, Congo Brands, is the primary owner.
+Logan Paul and KSI have had a mesmerizing affect on tweens and teens!
+And this has trickled down to children.

 Prime Hydration Drink

-Prime Hydration is a flat coconut water-based beverage, with added branch chain amino acids (BCAAs) and vitamins.
+Prime Hydration is a flat coconut water-based beverage, with added branch chain amino acids (BCAAs), electrolytes, and B vitamins.
+It is caffeine-free.

 The company itself says that this drink should not be used in children under 15.